prudvikeshav/Kubernetes-Challenges/Challange 4/README.md

 # Kubernetes Challenge 4: Highly Available Redis Cluster 🚀

 Welcome to the Kubernetes Challenge 4 repository!
-In this challenge, you'll build a highly available Redis cluster using Kubernetes.
+In this challenge, you’ll build a highly available Redis cluster using Kubernetes.
 Follow the instructions below to set up and verify your Redis cluster.

 ## 🎯 Objective